Of Commerce, Counsel & the Coin

 The Direction of Honest Prices

-Consider, for a moment, what happens in a market left to its own logic.
+Consider, for a moment, what happens when a market is left to its own logic, with no monetary distortion in the mix.

 A Tale of Ten Thousand Zetas

-But profit of that magnitude is a signal, visible to every ambitious engineer and entrepreneur in the economy.
-By 1984, a second manufacturer has entered the market.
-Its cars are not quite as refined, but they are priced at 8,000 Zetas, and that is enough to force the incumbent to respond.
-The original manufacturer cuts its price to match.
-The new entrant, seeking an edge, invests in better production techniques, drives its own costs down, and undercuts again.
+A profit like that is a flare sent up over the whole economy, visible to every ambitious engineer and every entrepreneur with capital to place.
+By 1984 a second carmaker has entered.
+Its cars are not quite as refined, but they are priced at eight thousand Zetas, which is enough to force the first manufacturer to choose between cutting its price and watching its customers walk.
+It cuts.
+The newcomer, hunting an edge, pours its takings into better tooling, drives its own costs lower, and undercuts again, and the contest thus begun will not now stop, because neither firm can afford to let it.

-The process, once begun, does not stop.
 By 1990, six manufacturers compete.
-Meanwhile, technology has advanced: machines now perform work that once required dozens of hands.
-Raw material extraction has become more efficient.
-Advertising, once the province of a few expensive channels, has grown competitive and cheaper.
-Production costs that began at 5,000 Zetas have fallen to 3,500.
-The sale price hovers around 4,000.
-Margins have thinned.
+Meanwhile, technology has advanced: machines now do work that once took a dozen hands, raw material extraction has become more efficient, and the advertising that once cost a fortune has found cheaper channels.
+Costs that stood at five thousand Zetas in 1980 have fallen to three and a half, and the sale price hovers near four thousand Zetas.
 The consumer, meanwhile, is quietly becoming richer.
 The car that cost 10,000 Zetas a decade ago now costs less than half that amount.

 This is deflation.
 Not the boogeyman you have been warned about.
 Not a spiral of doom.
 Simply the natural outcome of competition and innovation in an economy with honest money.